Lexicon

 ORIGINAL

-The constitutional principle that the direction of transparency must follow the direction of power: those who wield coercive authority must be inspectable by those over whom they wield it, while those who live private lives need not become legible to systems that cannot themselves be held to account.
-Civic asymmetry is violated whenever governors are opaque and the governed are transparent — the default configuration of most contemporary digital platforms, which surveil users while resisting scrutiny of their own decision-making processes.
-The principle is not novel; it restates in computational terms what constitutional traditions have long demanded: the king's council must be visible to parliament; parliament need not be visible to the king's council.
-What is novel is that verification technology makes it enforceable through architecture rather than through the goodwill of those in power.
+Transparency must follow the direction of power.
+Those who wield coercive authority must be inspectable by those over whom they wield it; those who live private lives need not become legible to systems that cannot themselves be held to account.
+This principle is violated whenever governors are opaque and the governed are transparent — the default configuration of most contemporary digital platforms, which surveil users while resisting scrutiny of their own decision-making.
+The demand is not new; it restates in computational terms what constitutional traditions have long required.
+The king's council must be visible to parliament; parliament need not be visible to the king's council.
+What is new is that verification technology makes enforcement possible by design, not by the goodwill of those in power.

 Clearance Event